dxlab/Lesson_16_json/README.md

 # Lesson 16: json
-JSON Tutorial Example: Solar system
+JSON Tutorial Demo: Solar system
 The tutorial to study how to use data in the JSON format in Android framework.
 The Solar planetary system objects used as example.

-You can use and fork it to develope for free.
+You can use and fork it to develope for free.For tutorial purpose only.